 “Five out of five stars.
 An unforgettably vivid travelogue.” – Midwest Book Review.

 “It is creative non-fiction.
 It is literature, history, geography, adventure.
 And it is cracking good fun.” - January magazine, awarding the book its ‘best of 2009 non-fiction’.

 Along the River that Flows Uphill was published by Haus Publishing, London, as part of its Armchair Traveller literary travel series.
 It is available in hardback as well as a Kindle edition.

 As the authors quickly discovered, Spanish monasteries are excellent places in which to stay.
 They are seldom visited (so few tourists), yet they are ripe with art, history and culture (living museums).
 They are also home to a dying breed of monks and nuns (so last chance to see), and they are open to anyone who cares to stop by (you don't have to be religious, although it doesn't hurt if you are).

+A Room with a Pew - sleeping our way through Spain's ancient monasteries was published by The Lyons Press, an imprint of Globe Pequot, the trade division of Rowman & Littlefield.
 You can read an author interview in the New York Times, or hear a radio interview broadcast on Denver and Boulder's KGNU; or you can watch a short video about the book and the authors' journey through Spain's ancient monasteries.

 You can hear an interview about Greenland for $1.99 on TravelTalkMedia, an online and national broadcast news and entertainment program.

 Too late, he realizes he has made a terrible mistake.
-He just wants his old life back, but against his will he is drawn into a violent criminal world from which there seems no hope of escape.
+He just wants his old life back, but against his will he is drawn into a violent criminal world from which there seems to be no hope of escape.